karlalockhart/The-Black-Artist-Project/README.md

 ///
 PROJECT STATUS:
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+///
+From NN of FLIRN:
+1. Description of App
+2. Url of page
+3. How to run it!

+upon opening file > begin typing into the search field (i.e. kehinde wiley) a list of his artwork will filter out from other artist artwork

+you can then click on the artwork card for more artwork details/information

+you can switch between light mode/dark mode

+to receive more information and sign up on the email list, click on "sign up!" button and input your name and email and click submit.